Kerala Cricket Association

-KCA is also the parent body of 14 district associations – one in each of the revenue districts of Kerala, responsible for governing the game of cricket in their respective districts.
+KCA is also the parent body of 14 district associations – one in each of the revenue districts of Kerala.

-KCA implements its programs through its units – the district associations.
-It conducts zone level as well as state-level age-group tournaments for Under-14, Under-16, Under-19, Under-22, and Under-25.
-State teams of these categories are selected through these tournaments.
 KCA participates in all age group tournaments conducted by the BCCI in both men's and women's categories.
-It also hosts national tournaments and international matches in the state.
-Through its program CASH-Kerala, KCA adopts and trains around 500 school children every year through its district level and state level cricket academies.
+Through its program CASH-Kerala, KCA adopts and trains around 500 school children every year through its cricket academies.
 Operation Gold Hunt is another program of KCA where it adopts and trains selected young athletes, to help them achieve higher goals.

 History

 G. V. Raja, Consort Prince of Travancore, formed the Travancore-Cochin Cricket Association in 1950.
 The primary objective of the association was to popularise the game in the State of Travancore-Cochin.
 The formative meeting of the Travancore-Cochin Cricket Association was held in the auditorium of the Maharaja's College, Eranakulam, due to the efforts of the P. M. Krishnan and P. M. Raghavan with support from Raja.
 Upon its inception, the Travancore-Cochin Cricket Association selected the Travancore-Cochin first class team, which was led by P. M. Raghavan.
 The team played its first match in the Ranji Trophy circuit against Mysore, where the P. M. Anandan took six-wickets, conceding 100 runs in 27 overs in the first innings of the match.
 Following the formation of the state of Kerala in 1956, the Travancore-Cochin Cricket Association was renamed as the Kerala Cricket Association (KCA).